Skip to content

 2.1.
 Multiple-choice questions

-Multiple-choice questions are suitable for assessing both factual and conceptual knowledge.
-We can distinguish three different types:
+Multiple-choice questions are suitable for testing factual knowledge and comprehension.
+We will discuss three type.:

-A classic multiple-choice question contains two or more possible answers, of which only one is correct.
-Yes/no and right/wrong questions also belong in this category.
+A classic multiple-choice question consists of two or more possible answers, of which only one is correct.
+Yes/no questions and true/false questions also belong to this category.

 Question types in assessmentQ: multiple choice

-In this variation of the classic multiple-choice question, the participant can indicate more than one possible correct answer.
-This should be clearly indicated in the wording of the question.
+With this variant of the traditional multiple-choice question, the participant can indicate more than one correct answer.
+Be sure to point this out clearly in the wording of the question.

 Question types in assessmentQ: multiple-choice with multiple answers